Astros vs. Tigers Player Props Betting Odds

-The Houston Astros visit the Detroit Tigers at Comerica Park on Friday at 6:40 PM ET.
-Those looking to place a player prop bet can find odds on Kyle Tucker, Spencer Torkelson and others in this matchup.
+Those looking to place a player prop wager can find odds for Kyle Tucker, Spencer Torkelson and others in the Houston Astros-Detroit Tigers matchup at Comerica Park on Saturday at 6:10 PM ET.

 Bet on this matchup or its props with BetMGM!